 What I am: observer, ponderer, atheist, introvert, bibliophile, impatient, too serious, light sleeper, insomniac, writer, photographer, urban agriculture enthusiast, gardener, Capricorn, thank you note writer, aspiring minimalist, and embarrassed owner of one helluva messy sock drawer.

 Since 1998, I’ve lived just 5 miles south of Boston.
-This is the place that is starting to feel like home.
-And now, I have a family of my own: one husband, one daughter, and, hopefully one day very soon, one dog.
-We live in a small house that suits us just fine.
-If I could invite any six people (living or dead) to dinner, I’d set a place at our tiny table for Alice Waters, Wendell Berry, Henry David Thoreau, J.I.
-Rodale, Steve Martin, Michael Moore and Bill Maher.
+This is the place that finally feels like home.
+And now, I have a small family of my own.
+It’s just my husband, my daughter and me, and we live in a small house that suits us just fine.
+If I could invite any six people (living or dead) to dinner, I’d set a place at our tiny table for Alice Waters, Wendell Berry, Henry David Thoreau, Steve Martin, Michael Moore and Bill Maher.
 Conservation, comedy and controversy all breaking bread together.
 Brilliant.

 But about my little M. She’s a Virgo, born in 2007.
 She will be our one and only, by choice.